 My name is David Lundvall, a game developer from Sweden.
 I started doing level design in 1998 after playing a lot of Quake 2 and Half-Life, my favorite games.
 Quake 2 with an addictive multiplayer and Half-Life with its immersive single player experience.
-Today I am moving a lot between the different disciplines, both professionally and during my free time.
-But my focus is more towards art than game design.
 And coffee is nice. :)

 Here is the trailer: